-The New Jersey Economic Development Authority (EDA) recently opened applications to the New Jersey Film and Digital Media Credit to incentivize businesses creating digital media content within the state.
-This credit, which is awarded though a competitive application process with a first come, first serve component, provides a tax credit against state corporation tax and the gross income tax for certain expenses incurred for the production of film and digital media content in New Jersey.
+The New Jersey Economic Development Authority (EDA) recently opened applications to the New Jersey Film and Digital Media Credit to incentivize businesses to create digital media content within the state.
+This credit, which is awarded through a competitive application process with a first-come, first-serve component, provides a tax credit against state corporation tax and the gross income tax for certain expenses incurred for the production of film and digital media content in New Jersey.

 Digital Media Tax Credit Program

 To be eligible and apply for the New Jersey Digital Media Tax Credit Program, a company must (1) incur at least two million dollars of its total digital media production expenses either internally or through vendors authorized to do business in New Jersey and (2) pay at least 50 percent of the qualified digital media content production expenses in wages and salaries for full-time employees in New Jersey.

 According to the New Jersey EDA regulations, “Digital media content” is defined as any data or information that is produced in digital form, including data or information created in analog form but reformatted in digital form, text, graphics, photographs, animation, sound, and video content.

 New Jersey expressly excludes the following from the meaning of “Digital media content:” offerings generated by the end-user (including postings on electronic bulletin boards and chat rooms); content offerings comprised primarily of local news, events, weather, or local market reports; public service content; electronic commerce platforms (such as a retail and wholesale website); websites or content offerings that contain obscene material; websites or content that are produced or maintained primarily for private, industrial, corporate or institutional purposes; or digital media content acquired or licensed by the taxpayer for distribution or incorporation into taxpayer's digital media content.